awsdocs/aws-step-functions-developer-guide/doc_source/concepts-state-machine-data.md

    }
    ```

-1. Start an execution with the following JSON text:
+1. Start an execution with the following JSON text\.

    ```
    { "numbers": [3, 4] }
    ```

-   The `Add` state receives the JSON text and passes it to the Lambda function
+   The `Add` state receives the JSON text and passes it to the Lambda function\.

    The Lambda function returns the result of the calculation to the state\.

-   The state returns the following value in its output:
+   The state returns the following value in its output\.

    ```
    { "result": 7 }